Mark van den Boogaart

 Mark van den Boogaart (born 3 September 1985) is a Dutch footballer who plays for Amsterdamsche FC as a midfielder.

 Club career

 A native of Rotterdam, van den Boogaart started playing at local giants Feyenoord, spending the following two years with Sevilla FC's reserves in the third division, with the Spaniards in turn loaning him back to his country with FC Dordrecht in the summer of 2006.

 In the 2007–08 season, van den Boogaart finally made his Eredivisie debuts, with NEC Nijmegen, but he only played two league games in two years as he was seriously injured.
 Released in May 2009, he returned to Spain and signed for Real Murcia, failing to appear in any competitive matches.

 Afterwards, van den Boogaart returned to his homeland and played in the newly created Topklasse, first spending two seasons with BVV Barendrecht then joining Rijnsburgse Boys in 2012.
 In the 2015 January transfer window, he moved to Amsterdamsche FC.

+Personal life

+In January 2023, van den Boogaart went missing for a month with his former girlfriend citing he had been dealing with mental health issues for a longer period of time.